matrix-org/matrix-spec-proposals/proposals/2783-homeserver-migration-data-format.md

 This data format should be extendable, ensuring that implementation-specific details can be additionally caught by other implementations, should these details not yet have been formalized into specification.

-For example, this specification can be as simple as a gzipped-folder with the following structure;
+For example, this specification can be as simple as a gzip-tarred-directory with the following structure;

 ```text
 +- manifest.json
 |
 +- m.core.json